England face Germany in Euro 2020 blockbuster after France make shock exit - RFI

 Germany are not the intimidating force of old and, with Loew stepping down at the end of the tournament, a defeat would signal the end of an era.

-Despite winning the World Cup in 2014, Loew has been criticised for his role in a humiliating group-stage exit from the 2018 World Cup and a series of poor results before the Euro.
+Despite winning the World Cup in 2014, Loew has been criticised for his role in a humiliating group-stage exit from the 2018 World Cup and a series of poor results before the Euro.#photo1

 "All in all, I thought about it for two seconds," said Loew ahead of potentially his last game.